apache/kyuubi/CONTRIBUTING.md

 Thanks for your interest in the Apache Kyuubi project.
 Contributions are welcome and are greatly appreciated!
-Every little bit helps, and a credit will always be given.
+Every little effort helps, and a credit will always be given.

 This page provides some orientation and resources we have for you to get involved.
 It also offers recommendations on getting the best results when engaging with the community.